Gardening | Without a Plot

 Raised beds are another convenient method of gardening that gives gardeners more control over the soil.
 They can be whatever size you wish them to be, constructed out of a variety of materials (wood, metal, even fabric!), portable, or more permanently affixed to your yard.
 You can build a raised bed yourself, create one from a kit or purchase one already assembled.
 There are tiered raised beds, ones that come with legs for height, or ones that sit low to the ground.
 The type of raised bed you choose will determine what, if anything, you need to do to the ground below it.
 You may need to level the ground, remove turf or other vegetation, or, if putting your raised beds on a hardscape, ensure there is proper drainage.

 Keyhole gardens are essentially raised bed gardens but with compost bins built in, conserving space but also allowing the soil to be amended with little effort on the part of the gardener.
+Outdoor compost bins are essentials to keep your garden clean and healthy, you should keep them in your lawn.
 Originally developed for areas where space was at a premium, they began circular in shape, but have evolved to be any shape one desires.
 A cutout leads to the center of the bed, allowing access to the entire bed.
 Centered in the cutout is a cage, which is a compost bin to be filled with biodegradable waste (think leaves, grass clippings, coffee grinds and vegetable scraps).
 The cage can be added to daily and may need to be turned every 4-6 weeks, although watering the garden via the top of the compost bin helps it break down as well.
 In watering the garden through the bin, water flows out through the bed, carrying the nutrients from the compost with it, for a perpetual fertilizing method.
 Because of their design, keyhole gardens can be planted a bit denser than other gardens, but you’ll need to rotate plants annually as you would with any other garden plot to help maintain a healthy soil balance.

 Both raised beds and keyhole gardens can be made from a wide variety of materials—brick, stone, wood, metal.
 Wood can be expensive and it is best to use untreated wood to avoid chemicals seeping into your soil.
 Among the best untreated woods to use for building a garden are black walnut, cypress, cedar, redwood, oak, black locust, osage orange or untreated pine.
 Some of these woods can be hard to find or price prohibitive.
 Not all of them are sustainable, coming from old-growth forests, and while they will all last for some time, any wood you use will have to be replaced at some point.
 If you choose to extend the life of your untreated wood with any sort of paint or stain, keep it natural with something like raw linseed or tung oil.
 You’ll want the wood to be able to breathe.